 Consumer Class Action Lawsuits: Since January 18, 2017, a number of consumer class action complaints have been filed against us in the United States District Courts for the Southern and Northern Districts of California, each on behalf of a putative class of purchasers of cellular phones and other cellular devices.
 In April 2017, the Judicial Panel on Multidistrict Litigation transferred the cases that had been filed in the Southern District of California to the Northern District of California.
-On May 15, 2017, the court entered an order appointing the plaintiffs' co-lead counsel.
 On July 11, 2017, the plaintiffs filed a consolidated amended complaint alleging that we violated California and federal antitrust and unfair competition laws by, among other things, refusing to license standard-essential patents to our competitors, conditioning the supply of certain of our baseband chipsets on the purchaser first agreeing to license our entire patent portfolio, entering into exclusive deals with companies, including Apple Inc., and charging unreasonably high royalties that do not comply with our commitments to standard setting organizations.
 The complaint seeks unspecified damages and disgorgement and/or restitution, as well as an order that we be enjoined from further unlawful conduct.
 On August 11, 2017, we filed a motion to dismiss the consolidated amended complaint.
 On November 10, 2017, the court denied our motion, except to the extent that certain claims seek damages under the Sherman Antitrust Act.
-On July 5, 2018, the plaintiffs filed a motion for class certification, and the court granted that motion on September 27, 2018.
-On January 23, 2019, the United States Court of Appeals for the Ninth Circuit (Ninth Circuit) granted us permission to appeal the court's class certification order.
-On January 24, 2019, the court stayed the case pending our appeal.
-On December 2, 2019, a hearing on our appeal of the class certification order was held before the Ninth Circuit.
-The Ninth Circuit has not yet ruled on our appeal.
-We believe the plaintiffs' claims are without merit.
+On July 5, 2018, the plaintiffs filed a motion for class certification, and on September 27, 2018, the court granted that motion.
+On January 23, 2019, the Ninth